 Follow on Twitter

-Duncan McClements is a Research Fellow at the Adam Smith Institute and student at King’s College Cambridge.
+Duncan McClements is a research fellow at the Adam Smith Institute and a student at King’s College Cambridge.

 Ed Conway